 I have invested in trainers and they have proven invaluable.
 Who is to say how many is too many as long as they are worn and make good the cpw argument?
 Tracksuits now fill my bottom drawers with the more formal sweaters pushed way into the back.
 My dresses line up untouched and my blazers look lonely.
 It’s ok; right now it’s how it should be.

 The sweater investment I’m thinking of doesn’t need to be expensive.
 If pure cashmere is your brief then it can be.

 For me, it needs to be cosy, long enough and without long splits.
 I like them with a turtle, round or crew neck and a generous sleeve – even a little blouson can work.
 There are a huge variety of styles but my very favourite for this time of year is the overgrown sweater look.
-Pair with the trainers or boots and it is as easy as the sweats.
-We have talked sweater dresses on many days but they couldn’t be more worthy of a visit now.
+Pair with trainers or boots and it is as easy as the sweats.
+We have talked about sweater dresses on many days but they couldn’t be more worthy of a visit now.

 A year ago I would never have included a sweater dress as part of my investment dressing.

 Move the pieces?
 Most definitely. xv

 Move The Pieces

 image from The Queen’s Gambit on Netflix